 A spouse who inherits an IRA can either move the money into a new or existing Traditional or Roth IRA in their name—or put it into an inherited IRA.
 An inherited account can also be “disclaimed” for estate planning purposes.
 Talk to an attorney if you want to leave the money to your heirs.

-Just like a regular conversion, moving money from a non-Roth IRA to a Roth will require you to pay taxes on the amount converted—that could be a big hit with a large account.
+Just as in a regular conversion, moving money from a non-Roth IRA to a Roth will require you to pay taxes on the amount converted—that could be a big hit with a large account.

-If you inherit an IRA from a spouse, are younger than 59 ½, and need the money right away, go with an inherited IRA.
-You won’t be subject to a 10% early withdrawal penalty.
+If you inherit an IRA from a spouse, are younger than 59½ and need the money right away, go with an inherited IRA.
+You won’t be subject to a 10 percent early withdrawal penalty.

-If your dear Aunt Millie leaves you her IRA assets, you options are more limited than if you receive them from a spouse.
-You’re required to begin taking minimum distributions the tax year after the person dies; the amount is a formula based on your life expectancy, as defined by the IRS).
+If your Aunt Millie (or your mom) leaves you her IRA assets, your options are more limited than if you had received them from a spouse.
+You’re required to begin taking minimum distributions the tax year after the person dies; the amount is determined by a formula based on your life expectancy, as defined by the IRS).